Antoine-Auffret/service-mesh-istio-tutorial/README.md

 ## 1) Présentation de la technologie

 **Service mesh** = Network of microservices

+**Microservices** = Architectural style that structures an application as a collection of services

 **Istio** = Complete solution to manage a service mesh